BeaconCMS/beacon/guides/introduction/installation.md

 ## TLDR

-We recomment following the guide thoroughly, but if you want a short version or to just recap the main steps:
+We recommend following the guide thoroughly, but if you want a short version or to just recap the main steps:

 1. Install Elixir v1.14+